USS Olympia (C-6): Preservation

 On December 9, 1922, she was decommissioned for the last time in Philadelphia and placed in reserve.
 On June 30, 1931, the ship was reclassified IX-40, to be preserved as a relic.

 On September 11, 1957, she was released to the Cruiser Olympia Association, restored to her 1898 configuration and became a museum ship under their auspices.
 The main eight-inch guns and turrets, scrapped before World War I, were replaced with sheet metal fabrications.
 In January 1996, when faced with mounting debt and tremendous deferred maintenances, the Cruiser Olympia Society merged with the Independence Seaport Museum (ISM) in Philadelphia.

-Today, the Olympia is a museum at the ISM, at Penn's Landing in Philadelphia.
+Today, Olympia is a museum at the ISM, at Penn's Landing in Philadelphia.
 She is the sole floating survivor of the U.S. Navy's Spanish–American War fleet.
 Naval Reserve Officer Training Corps Midshipmen from Villanova University and the University of Pennsylvania regularly work on Olympia, functioning as maintenance crew.
 Olympia's stern plate and bow ornaments are on display at Dahlgren Hall at the United States Naval Academy.
 Her anchor is also on display on the grounds of Norwich University, representing all Norwich graduates who have served in the Naval Service and Dewey's education at Norwich.

-Historic steel-hulled ships should be drydocked for maintenance every 20 years, but the Olympia has been in the water continuously since 1945.
+Historic steel-hulled ships should be drydocked for maintenance every 20 years, but Olympia has been in the water continuously since 1945.
 Essential repairs were estimated at $10 million.
 Initially, plans to scuttle Olympia, making her into an artificial reef, were under consideration by the Museum, soon overruled.
-Plans were made to close the Olympia to visitors on 22 November 2010, due a lack of operating funds.
-These plans were scrapped, and ISM agreed to keep the ship open with regular hours through 31 December, and then reduced hours through March 31, 2011.
+Plans were made to close Olympia to visitors on 22 November 2010, due a lack of operating funds.
+These plans were scrapped, and ISM agreed to keep the ship open with regular hours through 31 December, and then reduced hours through 31 March 2011.
 The U.S. Navy expressed its willingness to let the museum "responsibly dispose" of the vessel which could have resulted in the ship being transferred, sold as scrap, or sunk as a reef.
-As such, the museum held a summit in early 2011 with the Navy, Navy Sea Systems Command, National Park Service and the Pennsylvania Historical Museum Commission to determine what steps could be taken to save the cruiser.
+As such, the museum held a summit in early 2011 with the Navy, Naval Sea Systems Command, National Park Service, and the Pennsylvania Historical and Museum Commission to determine what steps could be taken to save the cruiser.